There are many distinct types of poker games, but the majority of them have many of the same fundamental poker rules for beginners.

 Regular Omaha and Omaha Hi-Lo are the two most popular forms of Omaha played around the world (aka Omaha Eight or Better).

-Typically, Omaha Hi is played with either pot-limit or limit betting rules.
-Check out our guide to Poker Betting Rules for more information on the various betting structures in poker app and sites.
+Typically, Omaha Hi is played with either pot-limit or limit betting poker rules for beginners.
+Check out our guide to Poker Betting poker rules for beginners for more information on the various betting structures in poker app and sites.

 Pot Limit Omaha, sometimes known as “PLO,” is the second most popular poker game in the world, after Texas Hold’em.